MartinEmilJakobsen/PULSE/README.md

 where A,A_1,X,Z,Y are the datamatrices (rowwise obeservations) for: all exogenous, included exogenous, included endogenous and target endogeous, respectively.
 If there is no included exogenous variables, then set A_1= "none". p is the $p_{min}$ for PULSE rejection threshold.
 1/N is the precision of the binary search (in the lambda space).

+## Replicate Empirical Analysis
+See readme.txt in sub-folder /Empirical_Analysis

 ## Replicate experiments